luox-app/luox/src/javascript/components/About.md

 ### Source code availability and license

-The source code is available on GitHub (https://github.com/luox-app/luox/) under an MIT License.
+The source code is available on GitHub (https://github.com/luox-app/luox/) under the GPL-3.0 License.

 ### Validation